 Caruso, of course, does have his flaws.
 His handle is good, but not as tight as it needs to be.
 Combined with a lack of shake and strong burst at the point of attack, he can bothered with good ball pressure — particularly in full court situations.
-When you tall these deficits in tandem with his unproven jumper, his game has best translated to transition play as a lead guard but as a cutter and secondary P&R ball-handler in the halfcourt — a style that mostly translates to a play type completion most associated with a shooting guard.
+When you pair these deficits with his unproven jumper, his game has best translated to transition play as a lead guard but as a cutter and secondary P&R ball-handler in the halfcourt — a style that mostly translates to an offensive style most associated with a shooting or combo guard.

 So, what is Caruso?
 While the positional answer to that will ultimately depend on how much skill development (shooting and ball handling) he can achieve in the summer, the most basic answer is “an NBA level rotation player”.
 And, with these Lakers, I hope Caruso gets that chance.
 The past two years saw him over utilized in his first season as a two-way contract player when he was not ready and underutilized in his second season where the Lakers could have really used his size and defensive ability amid an injury ravaged season to their point guards.

 This season, then, with a full-on contract with the big team, I hope head coach Frank Vogel has an open mind even as expectations ratchet up more in the wake of Anthony Davis’ arrival.
 Caruso, an undrafted player, deserves the opportunity to compete against Rondo and his veteran/playoff pedigree and Cook’s more playoff tested and proven game as a shooting threat.
 Because, if he gets that chance, I think he’ll show he can really play in this league as more than just a part-time rotation player.